plasticfruittree/SPV_Webapp/ReadMe.md

 of these Excel sheets may be lost within a large organization and extremely difficult to update.

 ## What should this web application be able to do?
-* A web interface to push and change information within a database.
+* A web interface to perform CRUD operations to and from a database
-* Perform basic calculation on the web page.
+* Display Data